winglang/wing/libs/wingsdk/src/cloud/topic.md

 });
 ```

-### Using a topic inflight
+### Publishing to a topic

-The inflight api for a topic allows for publishing messages to the topic.
+The inflight method `publish` sends a message to all of the topic's subscribers.
 ```js
 bring cloud;